JoeCohen/developer-startup/developer-workflow.md

 #### Create a Pull Request ####
 - Go to your personal [Github][] repository and click on "Pull Request".
 - Switch to your feature branch
-- Choose your feature branch in your personal [Github][] repo as the source branch
+- Choose your feature branch in your personal [Github][] repo as the source branch.
 - Choose origin repo "master" as the destination branch.
 - Check the "Allow edits from maintainers" checkbox.
-See [Improving collaboration with forks][]
+See [Improving collaboration with forks][].
 - For more information see [Using pull requests][].

 ## Other ##